Clarence Jeffries

-Clarence Smith Jeffries, VC (26 October 1894 – 12 October 1917) was an Australian recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
-He was posthumously decorated with the Victoria Cross following his actions in the First Battle of Passchendaele during the First World War, in which he led several parties of men in an attack that eventuated in the capture of six machine guns and sixty-five prisoners, before being killed himself by machine gun fire.
+Clarence Smith Jeffries, VC (26 October 1894 – 12 October 1917) was an Australian mining surveyor, soldier and a recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
+He was posthumously awarded the Victoria Cross following his actions in the First Battle of Passchendaele during the First World War, in which he led several parties of men in an attack that led to the capture of six machine guns and sixty-five prisoners, before being killed himself by machine gun fire.

-Born in a suburb of Newcastle, New South Wales, Jeffries was employed as a surveyor at a mining company where his father served as general manager following his completion of school.
+Born in a suburb of Newcastle, New South Wales, Jeffries was employed as a surveyor at a mining company where his father served as general manager.
 Joining a militia battalion in 1912, he was commissioned as a second lieutenant upon the outbreak of war and tasked with the instruction of volunteers for the newly raised Australian Imperial Force.
-Transferring into the Australian Imperial Force himself in 1916, Jeffries embarked with his battalion for service on the Western Front.
+Transferring into the Australian Imperial Force himself in 1916, Jeffries embarked with the 34th Battalion for service on the Western Front.
 Wounded at Messines, he was promoted to captain before being killed fourteen days short of his twenty-third birthday.